mezzio/mezzio/docs/book/v3/features/container/config.md

 dependency injection containers, and that interface is geared towards _consumption_ of the container &mdash; not _population_ of it.

-Expressive _consumes_ a PSR-11 container, but also provides _configuration_ for a container: it defines what services it needs, and how to create them.
+Mezzio _consumes_ a PSR-11 container, but also provides _configuration_ for a container: it defines what services it needs, and how to create them.

-As such, any container consumed by Expressive must also understand its configuration format, and deliver consistent understanding of that format when providing services based on it.
+As such, any container consumed by Mezzio must also understand its configuration format, and deliver consistent understanding of that format when providing services based on it.